UNST 222A - Design Thinking, Innovation & Entrepreneurship - Thomas: Website Critique

 2. What does .org or .com have to do with it?
 Domains do not determine reliability.
-Not all .org websites are 501C3 nonprofit organizations.
-Many reliable resources use .com domains like the five US major dailies; NYT, Wall Street Journal, Chicago Tribune, LA Times, and Washington Post.
+Many reliable resources use .com domains like the five U.S. major dailies; NYT, Wall Street Journal, Chicago Tribune, LA Times, and Washington Post.

 3. Is the About page really the spin page?
-How do your corroborate what you read on the About page?
-Lateral reading is a way to use the entire Web as a web to evaluate the credibility of a website.
+How do you corroborate what you have read on the About page?
+Lateral reading is a way to use the entire Web as a way to evaluate the credibility of a website.

 4. Even if a link on a website leads to a reliable resource, be sure to read the content in order to see if it supports the premise of the website or not.

 5. Don't judge a website by its cover!
 A website may look professional; yet it is easy to manufacture respectability, so browse laterally!